myarichuk/myarichuk.github.io/source/_posts/nancyfx-vs-featherhttp.md

 Transfer/sec:    188.21KB
 ```

-The numbers mean that FeatherHttp is a winner by a slight margin.
-Though, 10% more throughput is hardly a small number, if handling of high number of requests/sec is needed.
+The numbers mean that FeatherHttp is a winner by only a small margin.
+Though, during high workloads, 10% improvement in throughput could be significant.
 Note that this is a very basic comparison of performance capabilities of both frameworks.
 First, despite it's relatively complete API, FeatherHttp is at an alpha stage, so its performance might change in the future, for better or for worse.
 Second, and more importantly, a true performance benchmark would involve comparing the speed of routing algorithm, memory allocations per request and per use of various features and more.